7+ foot tall Batman statue erected in Burbank, California

-The California city of Burbank has partnered with one of its most famous businesses, DC, for a 7-and-a-half foot tall bronze Batman statue that is now on display in its downtown area - look for photos shortly.
+The California city of Burbank has partnered with one of its most famous businesses, DC, for a 7-and-a-half foot tall bronze Batman statue that is now on display in its downtown area.

 The 600-pound statue was digitally sculpted by Alejandro Pereira Ezcurra based on DC chief creative officer/publisher Jim Lee's seminal 'Hush' arc of Batman with writer Jeph Loeb, inker Scott Williams, and colorist Alex Sinclair.
 The 3D sculpture was manufactured by the local Burbank business American Fine Arts Foundry and Fabrication.